German occupation of north-east France during World War I: Omnipresence of the Germans

 The Germans requisitioned most of the public buildings for their administration, the "Kommandantur" and for their troops; high schools and colleges were transformed into hospitals.
-Individual homes were requisitioned for soldiers, which could happen any time.
-Large restaurants and places to relax were reserved exclusively for German troops, and military parades and concerts were organized in places.
-The proximity of the front (Lille was only fifteen kilometers away during the conflict) generated incessant movements of troops.
+Individual homes could at any time be requisitioned for soldiers.
+Large restaurants and places to relax were reserved exclusively for German troops, and military parades and concerts were organized.
+The proximity of the front (Lille was only fifteen kilometers away) generated constant troop movements.
 The larger cities became places of relaxation for soldiers on leave and, in Lille, those of the German General Staff.
 The considerable density of troops reached extreme proportions in localities such as Carvin with some 15,000 soldiers for 6,600 inhabitants.

 Malnutrition

 The shortage of food began shortly after the arrival of the occupying army.
-Germany, subject to the British naval blockade of her ports, itself suffered from a lack of food and refused to support the populations of the occupied territories, which also included almost all of Belgium, whose population totaled more than 10 million inhabitants.
-The Germans seized the stocks as soon as they arrived and then made requisitions for the duration of the war.
+Germany itself, due to the British naval blockade of her ports, suffered from a lack of food and refused to support the populations of the occupied territories.
+This included almost all of Belgium, whose population totaled more than 10 million inhabitants.
+The Germans seized stocks as soon as they arrived and then made requisitions for the duration of the war.
 The Germans seized 80% of the 1915 wheat crop, and 75% of the potato crop.
-They also took the majority of the eggs and the cattle.
-At the end of 1918, the herd in the territories was reduced to a quarter of that before the war.
-Famine threatened in the fall of 1914 and the question of food supplies was the main concern of the authorities seeking aid from neutral countries.
+They also took the majority of the eggs and cattle.
+At the end of 1918, the livestock in the territories was reduced to a quarter compared to before the war.
+Famine loomed in the fall of 1914 and the question of food supplies was the main concern for the authorities in seeking aid from neutral countries.